Anunnaki: Akkadian, Babylonian and Assyrian

 In the Babylonian Enûma Eliš, Marduk assigns the Anunnaki their positions.
 A late Babylonian version of the epic mentions 600 Anunnaki of the underworld, but only 300 Anunnaki of heaven, indicating the existence of a complex underworld cosmology.
 In gratitude, the Anunnaki, the "Great Gods", build Esagila, a "splendid" temple dedicated to Marduk, Ea, and Ellil.
-In the eighth-century BC Poem of Erra, the Anunnaki are described as the brothers of the god Nergal and are depicted as antagonistic towards humanity.
+In the eighth-century BCE Poem of Erra, the Anunnaki are described as the brothers of the god Nergal and are depicted as antagonistic towards humanity.

-A badly damaged text from the Neo-Assyrian Period (911 – 612 BC) describes Marduk leading his army of Anunnaki into the sacred city of Nippur and causing a disturbance.
+A badly damaged text from the Neo-Assyrian Period (911 – 612 BCE) describes Marduk leading his army of Anunnaki into the sacred city of Nippur and causing a disturbance.
 The disturbance causes a flood, which forces the resident gods of Nippur to take shelter in the Eshumesha temple to Ninurta.
 Enlil is enraged at Marduk's transgression and orders the gods of Eshumesha to take Marduk and the other Anunnaki as prisoners.
 The Anunnaki are captured, but Marduk appoints his front-runner Mushteshirhablim to lead a revolt against the gods of Eshumesha and sends his messenger Neretagmil to alert Nabu, the god of literacy.
 When the Eshumesha gods hear Nabu speak, they come out of their temple to search for him.
 Marduk defeats the Eshumesha gods and takes 360 of them as prisoners of war, including Enlil himself.
 Enlil protests that the Eshumesha gods are innocent, so Marduk puts them on trial before the Anunnaki.
 The text ends with a warning from Damkianna (another name for Ninhursag) to the gods and to humanity, pleading them not to repeat the war between the Anunnaki and the gods of Eshumesha.